Skip to content

 • Direct debugging of an Agent Account with a regular IMAP/SMTP client.

-• A traditional mail experience for the end user without giving up the API automation layered on top.
+• A traditional mail experience for the person using the mailbox, with the API automation layered on top.

 All of the following must be true: